Pre-Professional

 Typical Required Coursework:

-- Two semesters of general chemistry (CHEM113 General Chemistry I and Lab and CHEM114 General Chemistry II and Lab)
+- Two semesters of general chemistry (CHEM113 General Chemistry I and Lab)

-- Two semesters of general biology (BIOL151 General Biology I and Lab and BIOL152 General Biology II and Lab)
+- Two semesters of general biology (BIOL151 General Biology I and Lab)

 - One semester of anatomy (BIOL221 Human Anatomy and Lab)